 Wild boar hunting in Texas from a kayak adds a whole new angle to the spot-and-stalk approach.

-While many hunters have used kayaks or canoes for centuries to hunt wild game, you don’t see many folks nowadays hunting via this mode of transportation.
-Wild boar hunting in Texas is hardly putting a dent in the population, and the more hunters to remove these invasive pigs the better.
+While many hunters have used kayaks or canoes for centuries to hunt wild game, you don't see many folks nowadays hunting via this mode of transportation.
+It's a shame too, because float hunting can be a highly effective method of getting you into remote areas where animals are hiding.

 However, as you are about to witness, it can be very deadly.

 Boars have a great sense of smell, but when they are laid up on a river bank, the last place they expect danger to approach them is from behind.
 I'm sure there's the occasional alligator encounter, but this pot belly pig remained clueless as the hunter approaches.